-Applications will be scored based on the percentage of NPLH Assisted Units that have Enforceable Funding Commitments forcemmitted non-HCD-operating assistance, or for non-HCD Project-based or Seponsor-based rental subsidies with commitment terms substantially similar in terms to project-based Hhousing Cehoice Vvouchers, or other non-HCD operating assistance, -1.75 points will be awarded for each 5five-percentage increment of committed assistance up to a maximum of 35 points.
+Applications will be scored based on the percentage of NPLH Assisted Units that have Enforceable Funding Commitments for operating assistance, or for Project-based or Sponsor-based rental subsidies with commitment terms substantially similar in terms to project-based Housing Choice Vouchers, 1.75 points will be awarded for each 5 percentage increment of committed assistance up to a maximum of 35 points.

-The assistance must meet the requirements of an will be deemed-Enforceable Funding Commitment, and it must committed if it has been be allocated to the Project or to an affiliated rental-assistance sponsor, subject to HUD or other allocating agency approval, or if the Department must approve so other evidence that the assistance will reliably be available.
-Contingencies in commitment documents based upon the receipt of tax-exempt bonds or low-income housing tax credits will not disqualify a source from being counted as an Enforceable Funding Commitment. committed.
+The assistance must meet the requirements of an Enforceable Funding Commitment, and it must be allocated to the Project or to an affiliated rental-assistance sponsor, or the Department must approve other evidence that the assistance will reliably be available.
+Contingencies in commitment documents based upon the receipt of tax-exempt bonds or low-income housing tax credits will not disqualify a source from being counted as an Enforceable Funding Commitment.

-- (1) Rental assistance must be substantially similar in terms to Project-based or Seponsor-based Hhousing Cehoice V+ouchers, including but not limited to Section 8 Hhousing Cehoice V+ouchers, VASH vouchers, Family Unification Program vouchers, Continuum of Care Supportive Housing (previously known as Shelter Plus Care) rental subsidy, or locally funded rental assistance.
-Project-based assistance must ensure that the tenant pays no more than 30 percent of his/her income in Rent. - Other local Enforceable Funding Commitments commitments will also count toward this rating factor, including, but not limited to, -contributions-made to any supplemental COSR established to address projected operating deficits attributable to the NPLH Assisted Units made by a local government, the Development Sponsor or another entity documented through an award letter, reservation of funds, commitment letter, or contract, made to any supplemental COSR established to address projected operating deficits attributable to the NPLH Assisted Units.

-(3) To receive credit for deferred payment financing, grant funds, or subsidies provided for rental or operating assistance from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application.
+- (1) Rental assistance must be substantially similar in terms to Project-based or Sponsor-based Housing Choice Vouchers, including but not limited to Section 8 Housing Choice Vouchers, VASH vouchers, Family Unification Program vouchers, Continuum of Care Supportive Housing (previously known as Shelter Plus Care) rental subsidy, or locally funded rental assistance.
+Project-based assistance must ensure that the tenant pays no more than 30 percent of his/her income in Rent. - (2) Other local Enforceable Funding Commitments will also count toward this rating factor, including, but not limited to, contributions to any supplemental COSR established to address projected operating deficits attributable to the NPLH Assisted Units made by a local government, the Development Sponsor or another entity documented through an award letter, reservation of funds, commitment letter, or contract. - (3) To receive credit for deferred payment financing, grant funds, or subsidies provided for rental or operating assistance from other Department programs, these funds must be awarded prior to finalizing the preliminary point scoring of the NPLH application.